Use : lime, wax, paint, plaster, fresco, glaze, cement, acrylic, fine arts.

-The maximum dosage is 10% relative to the binder used.
-Above 10%, it is recommended to incorporate fixatives and adjuvants.
+Maximum dosage : The maximum dosage is 10% compared to the binder used.
+Above 10% it is recommended to incorporate fixators and adjuvant (lime use).

-Color : white changing depending on dosage and binder used.
-Tiona titanium white has the highest refractive index of all white pigments, so it has a very high covering power.
+Color : white which changes depending on dosage and binder used.
+Tiona titanium white has the highest refractive index of all white pigments so it has a very high covering power.

-History : Titanium dioxide was called ilmenite after the discovery of large deposits of titanium ore in Ilmen (Russia) in the late eighteenth century.
-Its use as a pigment dates back only to the beginning of the 20th century.
-Because of its qualities (see colors), this pigment has been preferred to other white pigments despite its somewhat high cost.
+History : Titanium dioxide was called ilmenite after the discovery of large deposits of titanium ore in Ilmen (Russia) during the eighteenth century ; but its use as a pigment starts later, during the 20th century.
+Because of its qualities (see colors), this pigment has been preferred to other white pigments despite its higher cost.

 We use recyclable PET jars, to throw away, cleaned, in the yellow bins ; and glass jar that you can clean and sterilize for other uses even food.